What is it?

 The Sirona S also comes with plenty of advanced-sounding features including Driving Direction Control (DDC), designed to ensure the forward-facing position is not used before the child is at least 16 months old, plus ER-Tech Energy Reduction Technology which reduces the forces on the neck of a child during a front crash by approximately 20 per cent according to Cybex.

 It also has what Cybex calls the integrated linear side-impact protection (L.S.P System).
 This is a little arm that flips out of the side of the seat (you only need to pop out the one nearest the door).
 It may not seem much, but it actually reduces the force of a side impact by 25 per cent, thanks to the way it transfers the force of an impact into the energy absorbing shell.

 One big issue with car seats is the recline - or lack of - which means a child's head can flop forward when they're asleep.
 Not only is this an uncomfortable position but it's very dangerous in the event of an accident.
 The Sirona S only has three recline positions when facing forward, although there five when rear facing.

-However, it counters this with a clever reclining headrest, which can be adjusted so that the your little one's head sits further back in the seat.
+However, it counters this with a well designed height-adjustable headrest, which can be moved so that your little one's head sits further back in the seat.
 We found this a surprisingly effective solution to the head-slumped-forward problem with Eden always falling asleep with her head back against the headrest and staying there.
 In fact, among all the car seats we've tested, this is the one she falls asleep the quickest in - and stays asleep.